Kings Cross-Potts Point

 On the drinks side, there is a well rounded wine by-the-glass menu which gives you the opportunity to try some great wines without sticking to the same bottle all night.
 The food menu is okay but you might want to think twice if you can't find a place to sit down.

-In brief: Small Bar
+In brief: Small Bar (Sydney City)

 Best things: Outdoor laneway